SpeedyBK/STMTimerCalculator/README.md

 --ub: Upper Bound, the maximum value for prescaler and counter

---baseclock: Baseclock the Timer is running on your microcontroller
+--baseclock: Clock on which the timer is running on your microcontroller

 --targetfreq: The desired targetfrequency for the timer.
 The timerperiode can be calculated by 1/targetfreq.